skip to Main Content

 In-school lessons and courses take place in Waltons New School of Music, 69 South Great George’s Street, or in our annex classrooms in the Centre of English Studies building, 31 Dame Street.
 (See our Location page for details.)
 You will be notified when your in-school enrolment is confirmed where your lessons or class will be.
 Classroom numbers are listed on our timetable, which is posted daily in the school, and generally do not change from week to week.

 Online lessons and courses take place in your own home, which can be anywhere in Ireland or around the world.
-(We currently have students in almost every county in Ireland as well as Europe and the US.)
+(We currently have students in almost every county in Ireland, as well as in other European countries and the US.)

 What is the difference between in-school and online tuition?

 With both types of tuition, you will have the personal attention of an expert teacher, providing you with immediate feedback and helping you to improve.
-The only difference between in-school tuition and online tuition is that in-school students take their lessons, courses or workshops on the school premises, and online students take their lessons, courses or workshops in their own homes, which can be anywhere in Ireland or around the world.
+The only difference between in-school tuition and online tuition is that in-school students take their lessons, courses or workshops on the school premises, and online students take their lessons, courses or workshops in their own homes.
 (For more information about online tuition, see our Online Tuition page.)

 One type of music tuition isn’t ‘better’ than another, and students choose to take in-school or online tuition for different reasons.
 In any case, our teachers are experienced in both types and adapt their teaching approaches to make the most of each.